HL7/davinci-pdex-formulary/input/pagecontent/index.md

      <li>
       <a href="https://jira.hl7.org/browse/FHIR-32625">FHIR-32625</a>:
       <p>
-        Chanegs were implemented to improve the navigation by updating the <a href="toc.html">Table of Contents</a> and the specification menu.
+        Chanegs were implemented to improve the navigation by updating the <a href="toc.html">Table of Contents</a>, the specification menu, and page design.
       </p>
     </li>
      <li>